ultimate-research/code-mod-framework/README.md

 # Ultimate Code Mod Framework

-A C project template for those starting off with function replacement through SaltyNX.
+A C project framework/template for those starting off with function replacement through SaltyNX.

 ## What it provides: